opendcs/opendcs/docs/source/legacy-lrgs-userguide.rst

 ..
 WARN::

-   At this time is that the LRGS Web Interface does not directly support HTTPS.
+   Currently the LRGS Web Interface does not directly support HTTPS.
 To use HTTP you will need place an appropriate TLS proxy in front of the LRGS instance.
 The Amazon Simple Notification Service web hook subscription *MAY* support sending data to plain HTTP; however, it is unlikely your IT department would approve of.